 These are claims for a service where the terms of Your Health Plan require the member to obtain authorization of the benefit, in whole or in part, in advance of receipt of the service.
-If you call to receive authorization for a service when authorization in advance is not required, that claim will be considered a Post-Service Claim.

 Primary Care Physician (PCP)

 A general or family practitioner, internist or pediatrician can be designated as a PCP.